The Short Answer: Use 1200 × 630

 The OG image aspect ratio is 1.91:1.
 The common 1200 × 630 pixel size is just that ratio with enough resolution for large preview cards.

 You can use larger images if they keep the same ratio, but I usually don't.
 2400 × 1260 adds file size without changing much in a social feed.
-Smaller images work too, but once you go below 600 × 315, platforms may show a small thumbnail instead of the large card.
+Smaller images work too, but once you go below Facebook's recommended 1200 × 630 size, you give platforms more reasons to show a smaller preview or crop differently.

 I would not use 16:9, 4:3, or a square image for the main og:image unless you are deliberately accepting crops.
 They can work, but they make every platform decide where to cut.
 A 1.91:1 image gives Facebook, LinkedIn, Slack, Discord, and messaging apps the shape they already expect.